zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> len(requestBatchingTable.rows.batches)
   4

-We use our previous batching table and render the batch with the built in ``renderBatch`` method:
+We use our previous batching table and render the batch with the built-in ``renderBatch`` method:

   >>> requestBatchingTable.update()